kaleidos-ventures/taiga-blog/content/2019-12-10_agile_antipatterns.md

 This antipattern is usually accompanied by a rush forward; move from Scrum to Kanban, since the latter is a more organic model where sprints do not exist.
 Unfortunately, then the Kanban board will reflect the same underlying problem in the form of traffic jams: interruption and constant priority changes.

 ![A kanban at the minimum zoom level helps detect bottlenecks]({filename}/images/2019-12-10_agile_antipatterns/kanbanzoomout.jpg)
+<small>A kanban at the minimum zoom level helps detect bottlenecks</small>

 ##Agile Antipattern 3: All for Sprint’s Speed